nicwortel/symfony-skeleton/README.md

 Run `make check` to execute all available tests.

-## Building the application
+## Building the Docker image

-`make dist` will create a tarball that can be deployed to a server.
+Run `docker-compose build` to build the Docker image.